autoshares/autoshares-documentation/rest-api/trading-api/user-registration/register-a-user.md

 ---
-description: Register a new user in ETNA Trader
+description: Register a new user in Autoshares Trader
 ---

 # Register a User